Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Instead, we suggest that small business owners buy their payment terminals and opt into a protection plan.
 Not only will you own your hardware, but you’ll be able to easily get a new system in cases of wear and tear or accidents.
 This is a great option for small businesses with high foot traffic.
 If your terminal gets knocked to the ground, you’ll be able to get a new one for just a few dollars a month.

 Not complying with PCI Data Security Standards can incur costly fees and fines.
 Most credit card processors and payment service providers will help you become and stay PCI compliant.
-However, some payment service providers can also charge PCI compliance fees, though it’s unclear why.
+Some providers charge PCI “non-compliance” or “maintenance” fees as an additional profit center, even when the merchant has completed their SAQ (self-assessment questionnaire).
 Be on the lookout for this extra fee on your statements.

 Choosing a credit card processor is a huge business decision.
 When you’re comparing merchant services, it’s more than calculating the per-swipe card fees.
 You also have to consider the payment structure of your provider.